RhythmSharma10614346/CA_Python-Project-B9IS123-/README.md

-Different types of chatbots.
+# Different types of chatbots.
 AI, Mental Health Chat Bot Service and General.

-B9IS123 Programming for Information Systems (B9IS123_2223_TMD1S)
+# B9IS123 Programming for Information Systems
+(B9IS123_2223_TMD1S)

-Lecturers:
+# Lecturers:
 Paul Laird
 Amit Sharma

-Group Members:
+## Group Members:
-Rhythm Sharma
+#Rhythm Sharma_10614346
-Kailash Kamalkumar Khatwani
+#Kailash Kamalkumar Khatwan_10625416
-Tuba Tosunoglu
-Marouan Alouache

-# CA_Python-Project-B9IS123-
+#Tuba Tosunoglu_10625974
+#Marouan Alouache_10623355

 Creating a webiste with Chatbot using python
 # Decided to use Django, as it is a very helpfull framework of python.
 Learning Django from W3schools.

 # Content Notes

-# What are the benefits of chatbots?
+What are the benefits of chatbots?

 Chatbots look like a cool thing to play around with.
 But what is the target of chatbots?
 Why do companies use bot assistants instead of offering a more human customer service?